Understanding AC Capacitors: Types, Functionality, and Applications

 Example: Using AC Capacitors in Motors

-Consider an AC motor requiring a start and run capacitor:
+Consider an AC motor requiring a start and run Capacitor:

 • Start Capacitor: Provides an initial torque boost, e.g., 100 μF, 250V.